John Blaisdell Corliss

 John Blaisdell Corliss (June 7, 1851 – December 24, 1929) was an American attorney, historian, and Republican politician from the city of Detroit, Michigan.
 He served as Detroit City Attorney for four years and represented the city in the U.S. House of Representatives from 1895 to 1903.

 Early life

 Corliss was born in Richford, Vermont, to Hezekiah and Lydia (Rounds) Corliss.
 He attended the common schools and the Fairfax Preparatory School and graduated from the Vermont Methodist University at Montpelier in 1871 and from the law department of Columbian College (now George Washington University Law School), Washington, D.C., in 1875.
 Corliss settled in Detroit in 1875 and was admitted to the bar the same year and commenced practice there.

-On December 5, 1877, in Barnard, Vermont, he wedded Miss Elizabeth N. Danforth, who died in 1886.
+On December 5, 1877, in Barnard, Vermont, he wedded Elizabeth N. Danforth, who died in 1886.
 They were the parents of two sons and two daughters: John B. Corliss Jr.; Elizabeth D. Holley, the wife of Earl Holley; Margaryt M. Holley, the wife of George M. Holley; and Cullen Danforth Corliss.